viamrobotics/docs/docs/fleet/machines.md

 <br>

-You can also access the control interface using the [Viam mobile app](/fleet/#the-viam-mobile-app), which you can find on the [App Store](https://apps.apple.com/vn/app/viam-robotics/id6451424162) and on [Google Play](https://play.google.com/store/apps/details?id=com.viam.viammobile&hl=en&gl=US).
+You can also access the control interface using the [Viam mobile app](/fleet/#the-viam-mobile-app) which you can find on the [App Store](https://apps.apple.com/vn/app/viam-robotics/id6451424162) and on [Google Play](https://play.google.com/store/apps/details?id=com.viam.viammobile&hl=en&gl=US).
+The remote control on the mobile app is organized by location and organization, simplifying the process of managing your fleet of machines.
+Extend this control to your team by granting them access to your organization.
+Additionally, you can search for machines in your fleet and securely upload images to Viam's cloud for later use.

+{{<gif webm_src="/manage/mobile_app_search.webm" mp4_src="/manage/mobile_app_search.mp4" alt="Using the control interface under the locations tab on the Viam mobile app" max-width="200px">}}

 ### Code Sample